jamisongove/Coral-Reef-Persistance/README.md

 CORAL.PERSISTENCE.RAW.csv: Benthic and fish survey data from 2003 - 2019 along with the associated land-sea human impacts and environmental factors for each reef for all years from 2000 - 2019.
 This data set is called by numerous scripts below to produce the results presented in Figures 2, 3, and 4.

-CORAL.REEF.TRAJETORY.csv: Positive and negative trajectory reefs along with the associated land-sea human impacts and environmental factors presented in Figures 2a,b, and used to calculate percent difference in Figure 2c.
+CORAL.REEF.TRAJETORY.csv: Positive and negative trajectory reefs along with the associated land-sea human impacts and environmental factors presented in Figures 2a,b,c and used to calculate mean difference in Figure 2d and the percent difference in Extended Data Figure 3.

-FIG2c.PERCENT.DIFFERENCE.xlsx: Percent differences used in Figure 2c

 GAMM.MHW.csv: Coral change (percent difference) between 2014/2015 and 2016 along with the associated land-sea human impacts and environmental factors for all reefs used in the GAMM analysis presented in Fig. 3.